crcn/tandem-old/docs/mvp/README.md

 #### Todos

+- need a better way of identifying where instances of components are
+- infer types (needed for {#each source})
 - <preview /> special element
   - used to render instance -- lives in instance file
 - compile spread operator